t-nosewicz/meeting-system-spring/README.md

 - group organizers cannot leave their own groups

 group disbanding:
-- only the group organizer can disband the group
+- only the group organizer can disband the groupUSER_ALREADY_SIGNED_ON
 - the group cannot be dibanded if there are meetings scheduled for that group

 meeting scheduling: